sshiling/42-fillit/README.md

 # fillit
 ## Algorithmic project
-The main goal is to create the smallest possible square from random Tetris figures <br />
+The main goal is to create the smallest possible square from random Tetris figures. <br />
 Each Tetris figure is named Tetriminos.

 ### The description of a Tetriminos must respect the following rules: